OISF/suricata/doc/userguide/rules/datasets.rst

 Datasets
 ========

+.. warning:: This is an experimental feature.
+Syntax and functionality may
+             change in future releases.

 Using the ``dataset`` and ``datarep`` keyword it is possible to match on large amounts of data against any sticky buffer.